fossmonk/bmrpi/README.md

 ## How to make

 You need the aarch64-none-elf toolchain for Windows.
-Currently there are only 2 buildable target apps - test, and cmd-gfx.
+Currently there are 3 buildable target apps - bounce, move-sprite, cmd-gfx.
 There is DEBUG=1 which can be added for symbols (helps in debug with QEMU + gdb).
 Lazy me has added make targets to launch qemu as well.
 Also the makefile is quite plain, without any fancy makefile logic to make it elegant.
 Might change it sometime :)

-To make cmd-gfx, simply run `make cmd-gfx`.
-It should create the kernel8.img file you need to copy to the SD card (and the kernel.elf you need for QEMU and gdb)
+To make any app, simply run `make <appname>`.
+It should create the kernel8.img file you need to copy to the SD card (and the kernel.elf you need for QEMU and gdb).
+I use TFTP boot, so `make flash` copies it to my TFTP share location.
+Might make this generic.

+## How to add new app/game

+ - Create a folder with the appname under `games/`
+ - Copy the `boot.S` and `linker.ld` files from one of the app folders.
+ - Add a file called kernel.c (or anyname, just update the Makefile accordingly)
+ - Add a new make target with the appname and update the makerules for the target

-## Immediate TODO
+## TODO (short features)

-  - Add printf
+  [x] Add printf
-  - Add more string operations
+  [x] Add more string operations
+  [ ] Cleanup
+  [ ] Software Serial Port

 ## Aspirations

- - A uart bootloader (like raspbootin).
-Removing and inserting SD card is a pain.
+ - More GAMES
  - Storage driver (SD card, or be some SPI flash)
  - File system for storage (fatfs, littlefs)
  - Implement malloc
  - MultiCore Applications
  - Compile an existing RTOS (Zephyr, FreeRTOS) and run some test apps.

 More apps.
 Something like desmos?
 Manim?
 Maybe a game like Flappy Bird?
-Initially input via UART, and then HID USB device?

 ## Big Aspirations

-GPU driver and GPU rendering (haha, I can dream)
+ - USB Host Driver
+ - Get all PL011 UARTs working

 ### Very Big Aspirations